kyle-saffire/SaffireCodeStandards/css-coding-standards.md

 ## Preprocessors

+### Keep the SASS files SASS-y

+Use SCSS syntax.

+Avoid writing vanilla CSS in the .SCSS files in all cases where it makes sense to utilize SASS/SCSS.

+Don't copy/paste compiled SASS into the .SCSS files.

 ### Property Order
 - Always place `@extend` statements on the first lines of a declaration block.
 - Where possible, group `@include` statements at the top of a declaration block, after any `@extend` statements.